How to Discover If an Employer Is Right for You

 When you’re job searching, it’s easy to fall into the mode of looking for a job, any job.
 After all, you need to make a living, and you can’t exactly conjure your dream employer out of thin air, right?

 While it’s true that you’re somewhat confined by the job market and the opportunities it presents, it’s also true that your preferences are important.
 Ideally, you’ll find a job that you’ll want to keep for several years, and that will put you on the path to bigger and better things after you leave.
-That means understanding what you want and need in a job and an employer, before you start scheduling interviews and practicing your elevator speech.

 10 Questions to Ask to Discover If an Employer Is Right for You